Graded Godan (5th dan) under Sensei Vebo 2019

 Norman started training in Shotokan Karate in Bradford, West Yorkshire, 1970, under the guidance of Sensei Walter Legg (deceased).
-Training at St. Margaret’s hall on Tuesday & Thursday night 7pm till 10pm and on Saturday 2pm till 5pm in the good old days when training fees were 10p per session!!
+Training at St. Margaret’s hall on Tuesday & Thursday night 7pm till 10pm and on Saturday 2pm till 5pm in the good old days when training fees were 10pence per session!
 At the time of joining the club in Bradford, Sensei Legg was a brown belt, there were no black belt around apart from Sensei Asano (well nobody knew of any) who would turn up once per year and grade us!

-On many occasions at Sensei Enoeda’s course at Crystal Place Norman would train under Sensei Kase, the karate sensei was teaching was so advanced it went right over Norman’s head!
+1990.
+On many occasions at Sensei Enoeda’s course at Crystal Palace Norman would train under Sensei Kase, the Karate sensei was teaching was so advanced it went right over Norman’s head!
 All he wanted to do was fight!
-Until one day Steve Cattle invited Norman to train on an advance course in Alicante, Spain (1990) with Sensei Kase,
+Until one day Steve Cattle invited Norman to train on an advance course in Alicante, Spain with Sensei Kase,

 Norman says about the course, “I can tell you this much, I have never been so lost when on the dojo floor, the karate Sensei Kase was teaching was absolutely fantastic”.
 From that day onwards he has left competition far behind and started to open a new future on his Shotokan Karate (Kase-Ha System).

 It was also this year that Norman left the KUGB after twenty years training and joined the English Shotokan Academy and followed the system of Sensei Kase.